ahonor/rundeck-vagrant/anvils-demo/README.md

 The machine uses a centos base box and installs software via yum/rpm.

+If you are curious how the rundeck and apache instances are set up see the vagrant provisioning scripts:

+* [install-rundeck.sh](https://github.com/ahonor/rundeck-vagrant/blob/master/anvils-demo/install-rundeck.sh): Installs java, rundeck and the hipchat notification plugin along with some utility packages like xmlstarlet.
+* [add-project.sh](https://github.com/ahonor/rundeck-vagrant/blob/master/anvils-demo/add-project.sh): Creates the "anvils" rundeck project and configures the user accounts, nodes, ssh access, and copies scripts to the apache document root.
+* [install-httpd.sh](https://github.com/ahonor/rundeck-vagrant/blob/master/anvils-demo/install-httpd.sh): Installs Apache httpd and enables the mod_dav plugin to provide "PUT"-based access to publish files.

 ### Requirements

 * Internet access to download packages from public repositories.